Topguny/INFOTC2600FinalProject/README.md

 #### Linus Techquicke: https://www.youtube.com/watch?annotation_id=annotation_1846171623&feature=iv&src_vid=g8EN3K-eaVA&v=tX2VKEesUiE

 ### Cooling Types:
+* Air Cooling is generally cheaper than water cooling, Air coolers of the same price or slightly under can keep components just as cool as Water coolers.
+But under heavy load or overclocking, water coolers do tend to keep components colder.
 #### Air Cooled:
 * Uses typically a Heat Pipe/Vapor Chamber as menched above to remove the heat from the component then use fans attached to the pipes to circulate the air to cool the piping down.
 #### Water Cooled: